Multi-Colored Hit or Miss

 Related products

-• A beautiful striking Lone Star encased in square patches with a lovely design, also called Star Trip Around the World.
-This quilt has a very ample pillow tuck and is highlighted with the stars on the pillow top.
-A lovely blend of colors.
-Pieced and also quilted by Amish woman
+• A beautiful striking Star in Commons, a Lone Star encased with patches!!
+A quilt that is also called Star Trip Around the World or Star in Commons.
+This quilt has extra fine tiny stitches and is highlighted with the stars on the pillow top. .
+Pieced and also quilted by Amish woman.

 • A beautiful green with a soft yellow quilt.
 This quilt is a combination of two popular quilts, the Log Cabin and the Lone Star all in one.
 Note the careful piecing and nice fine quilting stitches.
 The background fabric is a fine tone on tone cotton print.
 Made in Lancaster by a Mennonite woman.
 The quilting was done by a Amish woman in her home.